hendelbah/portfolio/README.rst

     **Both this and the next projects I had made before I decided to become a professional programmer, also they are not covered with tests.**

-The telegram bot I made for managing certain common situations in chat of employees of chemical factory I used to work at.
+The telegram bot for managing certain common situations in chat of employees of chemical factory I used to work at.

+I had made it just out of interest, but unfortunately it didn't find any real life application.

 It uses: